lukelbd/climate-benchmarks/README.md

 MATLAB has one major sticking point (well, it actually has a bunch, but this is the one that bothers me the most).
-Even when the Java Virtual Manager and GUI display are disabled with `-nojvm -nodisplay`, MATLAB scripts run from the command line are delayed by several seconds!
+Even when the Java Virtual Manager and GUI display are disabled (the `-nojvm -nodisplay` flags), MATLAB scripts run from the command line are delayed by several seconds!
 Thus, running a series of MATLAB commands on small files for small tasks becomes quickly impractical.